AtomMaterialUI/material-theme-docs/docs/configuration/other-tweaks-settings.md

 ##### Linux

 This feature is currently not available in Linux.
-Since I'm not a Linux user, I have no clue how to accomplish that.
+Since I'm not a Linux user, I have no clue how to achieve that.
-Besides there are many distributions/frameworks of Linux, being Ubuntu, Gentoo, KDE, Gnome etc...
+Besides, there are many distributions/frameworks of Linux, being Ubuntu, Gentoo, KDE, Gnome etc…

 If someone is interested on a way to do so, please send me a PM by email or Slack, that would be awesome!